Rockville in Parke County, Indiana — The American Midwest (Great Lakes)

 Topics and series.
 This historical marker is listed in these topic lists: Arts, Letters, Music • Bridges & Viaducts • Education.
 In addition, it is included in the Former U.S. Presidents: #27 William Howard Taft, and the Indiana Historical Bureau Markers series lists.
 A significant historical year for this entry is 1913.

 Location.
 39° 45.603′ N, 87° 14.111′ W. Marker is in Rockville, Indiana, in Parke County.
-Marker can be reached from South College Street near West Pennsylvania Street.
-Marker is to the left of the Pavilion which is located in Rockville’s Beechwood Park in the southwest part of town.
+It can be reached from South College Street near West Pennsylvania Street.
+Marker is to the left of the Pavilion which is located in Rockvilles Beechwood Park in the southwest part of town.
 Touch for map.
 Marker is in this post office area: Rockville IN 47872, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Parke County Museum (approx. 0.2 miles away); World War Memorial (approx. 0.4 miles away); Korea (approx. 0.4 miles away); Honor Roll (approx. 0.4 miles away); Viet-Nam Honor Roll (approx. 0.4 miles away); Naming of Rockville (approx. 0.4 miles away); Old 1832 Jail (approx. half a mile away); Juliet V. Strauss (approx. half a mile away).
+At least 8 other markers are within walking distance of this marker: Parke County Museum (approx. 0.2 miles away); World War Memorial (approx. 0.4 miles away); Korea (approx. 0.4 miles away); Honor Roll (approx. 0.4 miles away); Viet-Nam Honor Roll (approx. 0.4 miles away); Naming of Rockville (approx. 0.4 miles away); Old 1832 Jail (approx. half a mile away); Juliet V. Strauss (approx. half a mile away).
 Touch for a list and map of all markers in Rockville.

 Related marker.
 Click here for another marker that is related to this marker.